WebexCC/webexcc.github.io/_pages/Functions.md

 # Regex Pattern Matcher

-If you need to see if some input from the caller matches a specific pattern, like when the caller inputs an extension of phone number via Collect Digits, and you want to make sure it's within a valid input range, you could use this needle in the haystack search feature, to valid good input.
+If you need to see if some input from the caller matches a specific pattern, like when the caller inputs an extension or phone number via Collect Digits, and you want to make sure it's within a valid input range, you could use this "needle in the haystack" search feature, to validate good input.

 Input Variables:
 * needle (String), e.g., 6125551212